kubabialy/kubabialy/README.md

 ### 🔭 Currently working on:

-- [Percent](https://wearepercent.com/) - Providing companies with new means of supporting charities and non-profits
 - [Worqee](https://worqee.com) - Project I've made with friends, trying to simplify HR processes and make them cheaper as well as make application process easy for users.

 More to be announced!